 Supplies You Will Need

-First, you will need any plastic lid.
-The lids I suggest using are thin plastic lids like you find on formula containers, smaller coffee cans, and snacks.
+First, you will need a plastic lid.
+I suggest using thin plastic lids, like those found on formula containers, smaller coffee cans, and snacks.

 Wrap Your Lid The Way You Like